 Winterizing Your House: A Complete Guide

-If you live anywhere that gets near freezing in the winter, you need to winterize your house.
+If you live in a place where the temperature drops to freezing, you’ll need to winterize your house.
 The colder it gets, the worse it could be for your home if you don’t take the right precautions.
-Even homes barely flirting with frost benefit from winterizing care.
+Even if your area barely hits freezing, your home can benefit from winterizing.

 How To Winterize Your House

-Winterizing your home is an important process.
-Follow these eight steps to keep your home safe and running efficiently, and your property protected from the elements.
+Winterizing your home is important to keep your home safe and save you money in the process.
+These nine steps will keep your home running efficiently, and your property protected from the elements.

-You’ll have to replace the pipes and clean up the mess.
+Burst pipes are one of the most common and expensive winter headaches for homeowners.
 The good news is you can prevent frozen pipes with little effort.
-A small amount of work to prep for cold weather will save you money and the headache of a mess.
+A small amount of work to prepare for cold weather will save you money and avoid a mess.

-First, maintain at least 60 degrees in your home.
 Most home insurance companies won’t cover burst pipes in the home if the temperature is set too low.
-With your thermostat set at 60 or above, you’re guaranteed even the coldest parts of your home won’t get to freezing.
+Setting your thermostat at 60 or above helps guarantee even the coldest parts of your home won’t drop below freezing.

 Pipes on the exterior of your home, going to something like a garden hose or a sprinkler system, can freeze much faster when temps dip.
 To prevent this: